ryan-truong/cse15l-lab-reports/lab-report-5-week-10.md

 * We ran the command above using our version of MarkdownParse and the CSE15L MarkdownParse and to compare the results, I used `diff results.txt ~lab9/markdown-parse/result.txt`.

 **NOTE:** Each implementation of MarkdownParse was stored in a different directory.
-So in this context, `results.txt` refers to using our group's implentation, while `~lab9/markdown-parse/result.txt` is the CSE15L implentation.
+So in this context, `results.txt` refers to using our group's implementation, while `~lab9/markdown-parse/result.txt` is the CSE15L implementation.

+* After `diff` showed which lines in `result.txt` had different results, I used `vim result.txt` to find that result and see which specific test file it corresponded to (since we used `echo $file` in the script).

 # Test 1